jwilkinson1122/custom_addons/pod_device_request/README.rst

    :alt: License: LGPL-3

 ==========================
-Medical Medication Request
+Podiatry Device Request
 ==========================

-The resource **Medication Request** represents an order or request for both supply of the medication and the instructions for administration of the medication to a patient.
+The resource **Device Request** represents an order or request for both supply of the device and the instructions for administration of the device to a patient.

-The resource **Medication Administration** describes the event of a patient consuming or otherwise being administered a medication.
+The resource **Device Administration** describes the event of a patient consuming or otherwise being administered a device.
 This may be as simple as swallowing a tablet or it may be a long running infusion.
 Related resources tie this event to the authorizing prescription, and the specific encounter between patient and health care practitioner.

-For further information about FHIR Medication Request visit: https://www.hl7.org/fhir/medicationrequest.html For further information about FHIR Medication Administration visit: https://www.hl7.org/fhir/medicationadministration.html
+For further information about FHIR Device Request visit: https://www.hl7.org/fhir/devicerequest.html For further information about FHIR Device Administration visit: https://www.hl7.org/fhir/deviceadministration.html

 Installation
 ============

-To install this module, go to 'Medical / Configuration / Settings' and inside 'Medication' activate 'Medication administration & Medication requests'.
+To install this module, go to 'Podiatry / Configuration / Settings' and inside 'Device' activate 'Device administration & Device requests'.

 Usage
 =====

 #.
-Go to 'Medical / Medications / Requests'
+Go to 'Podiatry / Devices / Requests'
 #.
 Click 'Create' and fill in all the required information.
 #.
 Click 'Save'.
 #.
-Go to 'Medical / Medications / Administration'
+Go to 'Podiatry / Devices / Administration'
 #.
 Click 'Create'.
 #.
-Provide a patient, a product, a quantity and a medical location which must
+Provide a patient, a product, a quantity and a pod location which must
    be already related to a stock location.
 #.
 Click 'Save'.
 #.
 Press the button 'Activate'.